mahmoudxyz/bioinformatics-forever/src/cmb/chapter_1.md

 In the late 1960s, GE and Bell Labs left the project.
 GE's computer department was bought by Honeywell, which continued the project with MIT and created a commercial version that sold for 25 years.

 In 1969, Bell Labs engineers (Dennis Ritchie and Ken Thompson) developed a new OS based on Multics.
-In 1970, they introduced **Unics** (later called **Unix**—the name was a sarcastic play on "Multics," implying it was simpler).
+In 1970, they introduced **Unics** (later called **Unix**, the name was a sarcastic play on "Multics," implying it was simpler).

 The first two versions of Unix were written in assembly language, which was then translated by an assembler and linker into machine code.
 The big problem with assembly was that it was tightly coupled to specific processors, meaning you'd need to rewrite Unix for each processor architecture.
 So Dennis Ritchie decided to create a new programming language: **C**.

 They rebuilt Unix using C. At this time, AT&T owned Bell Labs (now it's Nokia).
-AT&T declared that Unix was theirs and no one else could touch it—classic monopolization.
+AT&T declared that Unix was theirs and no one else could touch it, classic monopolization.

 AT&T did make one merciful agreement: universities could use Unix for educational purposes.
 But after AT&T was broken up into smaller companies in 1984, even this stopped.
 Things got worse.

 One person was watching all this and decided to take action: **Andrew S. Tanenbaum**.
 In 1987, he created a new Unix-inspired OS called **MINIX**.
 It was free for universities and designed to work on Intel chips.
-It had some issues—occasional crashes and overheating—but this was just the beginning.
+It had some issues, occasional crashes and overheating, but this was just the beginning.
 This was the first time someone made a Unix-like OS outside of AT&T.

 The main difference between Unix and MINIX was that MINIX was built on a **microkernel architecture**.
-Unix had a larger monolithic kernel, but MINIX separated some modules—for example, device drivers were moved from kernel space to user space.
+Unix had a larger monolithic kernel, but MINIX separated some modules, for example, device drivers were moved from kernel space to user space.

 It's unclear if MINIX was truly open source, but people outside universities wanted access and wanted to contribute and modify it.

 Around the same time MINIX was being developed, another person named **Richard Stallman** started the free software movement based on four freedoms: Freedom to run, Freedom to study, Freedom to modify, and Freedom to share.
 This led to the GPL license (GNU General Public License), which ensured that if you used something free, your product must also be free.
 They created the **GNU Project**, which produced many important tools like the GCC compiler, Bash shell, and more.

-But there was one problem: the kernel—the beating heart of the operating system that talks to the hardware—was missing.
+But there was one problem: the kernel, the beating heart of the operating system that talks to the hardware, was missing.

 Let's leave the USA and cross the Atlantic Ocean.
 In Finland, a student named **Linus Torvalds** was stuck at home while his classmates vacationed in Baltim Egypt (kidding).
 He was frustrated with MINIX, had heard about GPL and GNU, and decided to make something new.
 "I know what I should do with my life," he thought.
 As a side hobby project in 1991, he started working on a new kernel (not based on MINIX) and sent an email to his classmates discussing it.

 Linus announced Freax (maybe meant "free Unix") with a GPL license.
 After six months, he released another version and called it **Linux**.
 He improved the kernel and integrated many GNU Project tools.
-He uploaded the source code to the internet (though Git came much later—he initially used FTP).
+He uploaded the source code to the internet (though Git came much later, he initially used FTP).
 This mini-project became the most widely used OS on Earth.

 The penguin mascot (Tux) came from multiple stories: Linus was supposedly bitten by a penguin at a zoo, and he also watched March of the Penguins and was inspired by how they cooperate and share to protect their eggs and each other.
 Cute and fitting.

 ...And that's the history intro.

----

 ## Linux Distributions